msillano/TuyaUIweb/README.md

 - In the tooltips, by default, all the properties included in the 'status' of the device are presented, with the names and values used by Tuya Cloud.
 Some values can be encoded.
 - The first problem is the CORS security protocol, implemented by modern browsers.
 An application (even in js, node-red, etc) does not have this problem, but an APP that runs in a browser does.
 It is necessary to disable CORS when launching the browser - tested on Chrome Version 125.0.6422.61 (64-bit):<br>
    `chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`<br>
- (see `goTuyaUI.bat` file).
+ See `goTuyaUI.bat` file (for Windows + Chrome).
 It applies only to this instance, the others will remain protected.
 - Tuya places limits on the frequency of cloud access. **TuyaUIweb** takes this into account, and the initial phase (when it reads all the data from the Cloud) is blocking and not very short.
 As also in SmartLife.
-- To overcome the impossibility of creating files directly from an HTML page, again for security reasons, to export the data I used a file logging library [debugout.js](https://github.com/ inorganicik/debugout.js).
+- To overcome the impossibility of creating files directly from an HTML page, again for security reasons, to export the data I used a file logging library [debugout.js](https://github.com/inorganicik/debugout.js).
 For this reason, the control over the generated files is not complete, and small manual interventions are necessary.
-- The files are saved in the `download` dir, with the fixed name `tuyalog-hh-mm-ss.cvs|json`, _make sure the OS. do not overwrite files with the same name!_
+- The files are saved in the `download` dir, with the fixed name `tuyalog-hh-mm-ss.cvs|json`._
 - Operation continues normally even with the browser window iconized.

 ### Safety NOTE